mjmeli/pyduke-energy-test-app/README.md

+## IMPORTANT - DEPRECATED

+Duke Energy shut down the Gateway pilot program at the end of June 2023.
+This integration has stopped functioning and is deprecated.

 # pyduke-energy Test App

 This is a quick web app designed to quickly get raw data from the Duke Energy API for debugging purposes.